Three things on this planet make my husband go cuckoo for cocoa puffs: cookies, beer, and shrimp.

 This lemon shandy peel and eat shrimp has won me brownie points for liiiiiiife.

-Peel and eat shrimp is such a fantastic and simple dinner or appetizer idea, and it’s the perfect meal for summer!
-It seriously takes 10- 12 minutes TOPS, to gets this meal ready and on the table to serve to your friends and family.
+Peel and eat shrimp is such a fantastic and simple dinner or appetizer idea, and it's the perfect to serve to at any get together.!
+This easy appetizer takes 10- 12 minutes TOPS to get this on the table to and ready to eat.

-This is also the kind of recipe that’s perfect for a low key and friendly get together or cookout.
-It’s a one stop shop!
-Plop the pot of goodness in the middle of the table with a giant hunk of bread and some appetizer plates, and watch as your friends scarf these bad boys down then sing sweet praises to your name.
+Plop the pot of goodness in the middle of the table with a giant hunk of bread and and watch as your friends scarf these peel and eat shrimp down singing sweet praises to your name along the way.

 I will admit, though, that the best part about this dish is definitely dunking some fat and fluffy, crusty bread into the lemony, garlic broth.
 So absolutely swoonworthy, y'all.
 I could easily make a meal just off of that!
 Owen ate about 157 pieces of bread before we had to shoo him away so there would actually be some left for the rest of us.